heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ## iPad

 <a href="https://apps.apple.com/us/app/panels-comic-reader/id1236567663" target="_blank" rel="noopener"><strong>Panels</strong></a><br>Panels has been a mainstay on my iPad since it launched.
 It's difficult to stress just how good the app is and how much it's improved over the years.
-If you read digital comics or manga on an iPad, this app is a **must**.
+If you read comics or manga on an iPad, this app is a **must**.

 ## Widgets